hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250620920v1-fineweb2-one-pipeline-to-scale-them-all-adapting-pre-training-data-p.md

 ---
 layout: default
-title: FineWeb2: One Pipeline to Scale Them All -- Adapting Pre-Training Data Processing to Every Language
+title: "FineWeb2: One Pipeline to Scale Them All -- Adapting Pre-Training Data Processing to Every Language"
 ---

 # FineWeb2: One Pipeline to Scale Them All -- Adapting Pre-Training Data Processing to Every Language